-The films and videos became As Bruce Mau’s ciné-roman La Jette captures a film of still images that becomes the book, MOS'svisually distinct articles in the issues are the ones that depict film as an architectural storytelling technique.
-Printed on high gloss paper, with a black background, these articlesthis and the other film articles use different approaches to incorporate this non-architectural medium into print.
-While the videos that accompanied the MoMA Foreclosed Exhibition attempt to make information about architecture or its design process accessible to a wider audience, MOS uses film as a story of the architecture itself And Studio APT’s “Makin It…A Situation Comedy” performs yet another type of architectural storytelling, adopting the staging and dialogue of a sitcom.
+The films and videos posed the greatest challenge to translate into print.
+As Bruce Mau’s ciné-roman La Jette captures a film of still images that becomes the book, MOS's this print version of MOS’s Romance of attempts to capture the temporality of the slow caress and allow the reader to focus on the narrative drama.
+Printed on high gloss paper, with a black background, this and the other film articles use different approaches to incorporate this non-architectural medium into print.
+While the videos that accompanied the MoMA Foreclosed Exhibition are almost documentary in format, explaining the architecture or the process of its making, MOS’s films stand as a fictional story of the architecture as protagonist. itself

-In some respects, the articles farthest from the allegedlstorytelling methodologies as they conjure images rather than actually employing them.
-Keith Mitnick appropriates the form of the novel as an architectural trope, while FKAA, in a more blatant act of appropriation, even plagiarism, offer architectural strategies for “argumentation.” (can you put in something about kazys??)Nearly 20 years ago Mark Wigley described architectural theory as a kind of “storytelling”—theory was a way of telling stories about architecture.
-Underlying Wigley’s polemic was a desire to asset theory as an equal to practice, to legitimize the emergent field of architectural theory.
-He took the argument further, claiming not simply theory but that all architects and ultimately all architecture was a form of storytelling—students were trained to tell stories about their buildings, buildings were “megaphones” telling their own stories.
-Wigley challenged the growing ossification of the theory/practice (we might also say words/building) divide, calling for a more fluid definition and operation of both.
-Perhaps this issue suggests one fulfillment of Wigley’s provocation, which undoubtedly brings up new questions.
-Nevertheless, these articles suggest that we have arrived, at least to some degree, at a disciplinary moment when the theorists aren’t simply telling stories about architecture, nor are buildings trying to tell stories about themselves.
-Here, the stories are the architecture.
+The stories we categorized as “fictions” seem farthest from conventional architectural storytelling methodologies as they conjure images rather than actually employing them.
+Keith Mitnick appropriates the form of the novel as an architectural trope, while FKAA, in a more blatant act of appropriation, even plagiarism, offer architectural strategies for “argumentation” so the article becomes a fiction about crafting fictions. (can you put in something about kazys??)

+Mark Wigley once described architectural theory as a kind of “storytelling”—theory was a way of telling stories about architecture.
+Underlying Wigley’s polemic was a desire to assert theory as an equal to practice to legitimize the emergent field of architectural theory.
+He argued that all architects and ultimately all architecture was a form of storytelling—students are trained to tell stories about their buildings, buildings are “megaphones” telling their own stories.
+Wigley challenged the growing ossification of the theory/practice (we might also say writing/building) divide, calling for a more fluid definition and operation of both.
+Almost twenty years later, can we say that the re-emergence of architectural narrative responds to Wigley’s provocation, and what new questions do these stories provoke?
+At least we can tell the story of how w have partially arrived at a disciplinary moment when the theorists aren’t simply telling stories about architecture, nor are buildings trying to tell stories about themselves.
+The stories have become the architecture.